 During your consultation a Naturopath will take a thorough case history which gives an excellent insight into your health, and will often combine this with some physical examinations such as blood pressure, tongue and nail examination, abdominal palpation.

 Accutrend testing of Cholesterol ($10) and glucose ($5) is also available.

 Naturopaths are trained to read and understand pathology results, and can refer for blood tests however the costs for these are not claimable throughout Medicare.

 There are a variety of other tests that may be prescribed depending on your individual presentation.
 These tests are referred to as ‘functional pathology’ and are often employed by holistic/integrative doctors and some naturopaths.

 Some of the more common tests referred for are:

 Many conditions are triggered/worsened by eating foods that you have a sensitivity to, such as digestive disorders e.g. IBS, constipation, flatulence, bloating, Crohn’s disease, Ulcerative colitis etc., as well as several other conditions.

 There are several methods of assessing for food intolerances such as an elimination diet, or blood tests.
 The blood tests we use in clinic are different to the commonly performed scratch tests, as they are assessing levels of IgG antibodies.

 Food DetectiveTM tests for IgG antibody reactions to 59 commonly eaten foods.
 The test is performed using a blood sample from a finger-prick that is diluted then added to the Food DetectiveTM testing tray (containing small spots of food protein extracts).
-The cost for this test is $200.
-(Link to PDF)

 Laboratory testing is also available.